Other Assets

 • Physical gold bars and coins are NOT securities; a gold ETF or a mining stock IS a security.

-• A commodity pool works like a mutual fund for futures; the commodity pool operator (CPO) must register with the CFTC.
+• A commodity pool works like a mutual fund for futures and options; the commodity pool operator (CPO) generally must register with the CFTC, unless an exclusion or exemption applies.

 • Hedging locks in a price to reduce risk (an airline buys crude oil futures); speculation takes a position purely to profit from price moves.

-• Initial Coin Offering (ICO) tokens typically ARE securities: investors buy expecting a development team to build value, satisfying all four Howey prongs.
+• Initial Coin Offering (ICO) token sales are often securities transactions: investors buy expecting a development team to build value, which can satisfy all four Howey prongs (each offering is analyzed on its own facts).

-• Lost private keys mean permanently lost assets.
-There is no institution to restore access and no "reset password" option.
+• Lost private keys can mean permanently lost assets for self-custody without a recovery phrase.
+There is generally no institution to restore access and no "reset password" option.

-• Commodities are physical goods traded on regulated exchanges in three categories: agricultural (wheat, corn, soybeans), energy (crude oil, natural gas), and metals (gold, silver, copper).
+• Commodities are physical goods in three categories: agricultural (wheat, corn, soybeans), energy (crude oil, natural gas), and metals (gold, silver, copper).
+Standardized futures contracts on these goods trade on regulated derivatives exchanges.

 • Traded mainly through futures contracts on exchanges like the CME Group and ICE (Intercontinental Exchange); prices move on supply and demand, weather, geopolitics, and currency swings.